AustinHNguyen/EDRHomelab/README.md

 Leave safemode and install sysmon.
 Download SwiftOnSecurity's Sysmon config.
 Then run Sysmon.

-Install LimaCharlie EDR on the Windows machine.
+Install LimaCharlie EDR on the Windows machine and create an organization: